ycldingo/QTSummerSchool2021/README.md

   - Walking patterns
   - Project: Randomly walks in quantum and classical

+Note:
-Note: The _italic titles_ are the selected topics.
+1. The _italic titles_ are the selected topics.
 All demonstration and content will be remoted.
+2. Class materials are in the folder [materials](https://github.com/ycldingo/QTSummerSchool2021/tree/main/materials)

 ## Preview assignment
 - Vedios